Course Title: Develop self as artist

 1.1 Plan strategies to improve own arts practice skills

-2.1 Explore and use a range of creative thinking techniques to generate ideas for own arts practice
+2.1 Explore a range of creative thinking techniques to generate ideas and integrate them into own arts practice

 3. Evaluate own work

-3.1 Seek and apply constructive criticism from relevant people to improve own work
+3.1 Seek and apply constructive feedback from relevant people to improve own work

 4. Pursue work opportunities

-4.1 Identify sources of information on work opportunities
+4.1 Identify and review sources of information on work opportunities

 On successful completion of this course, you will be able to: